 View on a Wall allows your clients to preview artworks in a virtual physical space and at the correct dimensions.
 This allows your clients to get a better sense of an artwork’s scale, so they can envision it in their own gallery or home.

 For more information: View on a Wall overview

-View on a Wall options
+View on a Wall 'Photo Mode'

 View on a Wall ‘Photo Mode’ allows you to upload your own custom photographs as the backdrop to your View on a Wall environment by creating View on a Wall records.
-For example, you could upload an image of your own gallery space and apply this as the default backdrop to all artworks or even to a specific artwork or group of artworks.

 This new feature also allows viewers to see the artwork to scale against multiple preset scenes, not just one.
 As a result, your clients will be able to get an even better feel for the work by seeing it positioned in different viewpoints within a particular environment.

 View on a Wall 'photo mode' can be directly edited from your CMS settings:

 - Login to your website CMS.